multiversx/mx-deprecated-node-prototype/README.md

 Started ElrondApiApplication in 15.48 seconds (JVM running for 17.733)
 '''

-Now you should be ready to either launch the elrond-ui or start using the swagger.
+Now you should be ready to either launch the elrond-wallet or start using the swagger.
 To use swagger open a browser page and go to : http://localhost:8080/swagger-ui.html

 In elrond-node-controller you can find all currently available REST APIs.